jpace811/Pewlett-Hackard/README.md

 First, we determined how many employees are eligible to retire by job tite.
 In total, PH has over 300k employees with 90,398 (30%) at retirement age.
 The counts by title are below:

 ![name-of-your-image](https://github.com/jpace811/Pewlett-Hackard/blob/main/resources/retiring_titles.png)<br />

 Second, we determined which employees are able to participate in the mentorship program.
 In total, 1940 employees are at the required age, and the counts by title are below.
+An further analysis could provide insight to "Staff" vs "Senior Staff" and technical vs non-technical roles.

 ![name-of-your-image](https://github.com/jpace811/Pewlett-Hackard/blob/main/resources/mentorship.png)<br />